Braves vs. Giants Player Props Betting Odds

-Ronald Acuna Jr. is one of the top players with prop bets for the taking when the Atlanta Braves and the San Francisco Giants play at Truist Park on Sunday (first pitch at 1:35 PM ET).
+Player prop bet odds for Ronald Acuna Jr., Wilmer Flores and others are available when the Atlanta Braves visit the San Francisco Giants at Oracle Park on Friday (at 10:15 PM ET).

 Bet on this matchup or its props with BetMGM!